 7. Smaller Capacity Packs Might Be Best

-If you're both short and petite, smaller capacity packs might be best.
+If you have both a short torso and are petite, smaller capacity packs might be best.

 Our Favorite Backpacking Packs for Petite Women

-Backpacking packs have been the most difficult to find.
-Here are the packs we've found for short torsos.
+Here are the packs we've found for petite women (and short torsos).

 - Deuter Fox 40 junior pack: This is a kid's pack that I used and loved for years.
 It was extremely sturdy.